Your rabbit's gut

 Stress minimising tip:

 Ensure all handling is done gently, slowly and quietly.
 Try to minimise their exposure to loud noises, and certainly keeping them out of sight of other animals in the waiting room.
+Find out if the vet practice has special sessions for rabbits and ‘exotic’ species of animal.
+Ask if you can wait in the car or outside with your rabbit until it’s time to be seen.
 Travel with some of their normal bedding and food and with their companion if possible.

 Sudden temperature changes